abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 and not be shaken by anything, because one sees that the nature of all things is to arise through causes and conditions.

-The reflection on kamma is that all beings inherit the results of their kamma.
+The reflection on *kamma* is that all beings inherit the results of their *kamma*.
 There’s not a personality, a “me” or “mine.”
 It’s not fixed.
 It isn’t as if something happens and then that inevitable, immutable state of being is going to exist forever.
 Everything is in a state of change.
 Patterns and circumstances can all change.
 As one recognizes that and has a much clearer insight into the nature of what causes and conditions are functioning, then one has an opportunity to put attention onto the place where it is going to make the most difference.

 Q: What is the most fun part about being a monk?